simd-everywhere/simde/README.md

  * [CodeCov.io](https://codecov.io/) — provides code coverage analysis
    for our test cases.

-Without such organizations donating resources SIMDe wouldn't be nearly as useful or usable as it is today.
+Without such organizations donating resources, SIMDe wouldn't be nearly as useful or usable as it is today.

 We would also like to thank anyone who has helped develop the myriad